Alec Baldwin sues man who accused him of parking spot rage

+The lawsuit says Cieszkowski made up a false story about the skirmish in an effort to extort money from Baldwin.
+“Hospital records and video surveillance footage prove that it was a lie,” the complaint says.
+“But Cieszkowski told it to the police and medical professionals anyway.”

 Police arrested Baldwin after the Nov.
-2, 2018 scuffle over a parking spot near Baldwin’s apartment building.
+2, 2018, scuffle over a parking spot in front of Baldwin’s Manhattan apartment building.
 The actor pleaded guilty to harassment in January and agreed to take an anger-management class.

-Cieszkowski sued Baldwin last March claiming that Baldwin’s assault was “physically painful and psychologically traumatic.”
-Baldwin says in his own lawsuit filed Friday that Cieszkowski’s “supposed” injuries required nothing more than Tylenol.
+Cieszkowski sued Baldwin claiming that Baldwin’s assault was “physically painful and psychologically traumatic.”

+The Pearl River, New York resident referenced Baldwin’s recurring “Saturday Night Live” role as President Donald Trump in his lawsuit filed in March and amended May 17.
+“When you’re a star, they let you do it — hit ‘em right in the face,” the lawsuit said.
+“Like the man he plays on television, Alec Baldwin is an entitled celebrity with a long history of verbally and physically mistreating others he sees as beneath him.”

+Baldwin wrote in the lawsuit that he “lightly pushed Cieszkowski in the chest with one hand” but did not seriously injure him.

 Douglas Lieb, a lawyer for Cieszkowski, called Baldwin’s lawsuit “a desperate tactic designed to silence Mr. Cieszkowski.”